-I am a PhD Candidate in Economics at UC Davis.
-My research aims to provide guidance in dealing with the distributional impacts of globalization and economic policies.
+I am a Postdoctoral Researcher in the Chair of International Economic Policy at the Gutenberg School of Management and Economics at the University of Mainz.
+My research aims to provide guidance in dealing with the distributional impacts of globalization.

-Research interests: international trade, labor economics, and spatial economics.
+Research interests: international trade, labor economics, spatial economics, and development economics.

 MA in Economics, 2011

 with Katheryn Russ, Phillip Baker, Michaela Byrd, Manho Kang, Hammad Zahid, and David McCoy, International Journal of Health Policy and Management, 2021 [link]